-Students are required to attend 2 hours of face-to-face teaching per week in a 2 hour seminar.
-Seminars will provide a general overview of the topics and highlight key concepts and techniques for specific topics.
-The seminars will be interactive in nature and are designed to facilitate further investigation and discussion of the concepts covered in the online learning resources and their application to practical cases.
+Students are required to attend face-to-face tutorials each week (commencing from Week 1).
+Tutorials will provide a general overview of the topics and highlight key concepts and techniques for specific topics.
+Tutorials will be interactive in nature and are designed to facilitate further investigation and discussion of the concepts covered in the online learning resources and their application to practical cases.

 The timetable for classes can be found on the University web site at: http://www.timetables.mq.edu.au/

 Changes to student timetables may only be made through eStudent.
-Students wishing to change their allocated seminar should log onto to eStudent and enrol in a seminar where there is a vacancy.
-Any question of an administrative nature in relation to seminar allocations should be addressed to firstname.lastname@example.org.
+Students wishing to change their allocated tutorial should log onto to eStudent and enrol in a tutorial where there is a vacancy.
+Any question of an administrative nature in relation to tutorial allocations should be addressed to firstname.lastname@example.org.
 Student enrolments must be finalised by the end of Week 1.
 No further changes may be made after Week 1.

 Details of prizes awarded by the Faculty of Business and Economics are available at: http://www.businessandeconomics.mq.edu.au/undergraduate_degrees/prizes_scholarships

 Required and Recommended Texts and/or Materials